sebivenlo/esd-2024-goth-stack/Assignment/workshop-instructions.md

 Let's add the functionality to **create** a Todo Item!
 You can use an HTML form to do so.
 We will keep it simple in the beginning.

 **1.** Add an HTML form (Look at the second tip below if you need help with that) to your TodoList component.
 It should have an input field with the attribute `name="title"`.
 The form should send an hx-post to `/todos` and target `#content`.
-You can use these attributes instead of the default `method="POST"` attribute for forms.
+You can use these attributes instead of the default `method=POST` attribute for forms.
 Also, it's always a good idea to create new templ components for items like this.

 **2.** Handling this post request in your `main.go` will require you to do some things which we have not tackled yet, mainly the `http.HandleFunc` method to handle custom logic instead of simply returning a file.
 To make things easier, just copy and paste the following code into your `main.go`:
 ```go